acacode/swagger-typescript-api/README.md

 - [Why Swagger schemes are needed in frontend development ?](https://dev.to/js2me/why-swagger-schemes-are-needed-in-frontend-development-2cb4)
 - [Migration en douceur vers TypeScript (French)](https://www.premieroctet.com/blog/migration-typescript/)
 - [swagger-typescript-api usage (Japanese)](https://zenn.dev/watahaya/articles/2f4a716c47903b)

-## 🛠️ Contribution

-❗❗❗ Please use the `next` branch :)

-If you need to check your changes at schemas in `tests` folder before create a PR just run command `npm run test-all`

 ## 🚀 How it looks